AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-9-adaptive-randomized-smoothing.md

 ## One global noise level creates conflicting goals

+Denoising adapted the base mapping while keeping one global noise level.
+We now turn to the second component from the opening question: the noise scale.

 The noise scale $\sigma$ appears both in the data distribution and in the
 radius: